 Get the best Netflix VPN with 49% off and 3 months FREE

 We've already told you why ExpressVPN is the best, but it's also fantastic value.
 That's because TechRadar readers get 3 free month added on when you sign up for a one year contract.
-Plus there's 49% off the normal monthly price.
+And don't forget that you can try Express for a month, knowing that you can get a full refund without any issues.

 NordVPN is a great option for using Netflix.
 The provider offers fast performance thanks to its proprietary NordLynx protocol, and in testing it barely affected our speeds - that should mean you won't notice the difference even when streaming HD and 4K content.